cppitems/cppitems/items/020/item.md

 | Debug  | runtime?  | runtime?  |  runtime? |
 | Release  | runtime?  | runtime?  | runtime?  |

-**Note**: It is not required to submit your performance results but you have to be able to report your results qualitatively and discuss them in the dicussion sessions.
+**Note**: It is not required to submit your performance results but you have to be able to report your results qualitatively and discuss them in the discussion sessions.

 ## Background: estimating the value of Pi